Truthful Two-Facility Location with Candidate Locations: Social cost

-We start by considering homogeneous instances, in which all agents approve both facilities, and show a tight bound of $1+\sqrt{2}$ on the approximation ratio of strategyproof mechanisms in terms of the social cost.

-Before we show the best possible approximation ratio, let us first discuss for a bit a straightforward idea.
-Recall that for the single-facility location problem, \citet{feldman2016voting} previously showed that the best possible approximation ratio of $3$ is achieved by the {\sc Median} mechanism, which places the facility at the candidate location closest to the position reported by the median agent $m$.
-We can generalize this mechanism by simply placing the two facilities at the two candidate locations that are closest to the position reported by $m$; that is, $F_1$ is placed at $w_1=t(m)$ and $F_2$ is placed at $w_2=s(m)$.
-It is not hard to show that this mechanism still achieves an approximation ratio of at most $3$, even when there are two facilities, but cannot do better.
+We start with the case of doubleton instances in which all agents approve both facilities.
+Recall that for the single-facility location problem, \citet{feldman2016voting} showed that the best possible approximation ratio of $3$ is achieved by the {\sc Median} mechanism, which places the facility at the candidate location closest to the position reported by the median agent $m$.
+We can generalize this mechanism by placing the two facilities at the two candidate locations that are closest to the position reported by $m$; that is, $F_1$ is placed at $w_1=t(m)$ and $F_2$ is placed at $w_2=s(m)$; see Mechanism~\ref{mech:median}.
+It is not hard to show that this is a strategyproof mechanism; the median agent minimizes her cost and any other agent would have to become the median agent to manipulate the outcome which could only lead to placing the facilities farther away.
+We next show that the mechanism achieves an approximation ratio of at most $3$, but cannot do better; we remark that this result has also been independently shown by \citet{gai2024mixed} when all agents are of type-II in their model.